Modern Pentathlon was championed by Baron Pierre de Coubertin, the founder of the modern Olympic Games, as a test of all-round sporting prowess.

-Competitors score points in the first three events, which decide their starting position for the final combined event, composed of the shooting and running elements.
+Competitors score points in the first three events, which decide their starting position for the final Laser Run event, composed of the shooting and running disciplines.
 The first athlete over the line wins the gold medal.

 Athletes compete against all others, using the epée.
 The competition is a round-robin of one-minute matches, with the most successful athletes winning the most points.
 The short, quick bouts demand complete concentration and the adaptability to cope with different opponents.

 The 200-metre freestyle event is a test of power and endurance.
 Competitors line up in heats according to their fastest times and are awarded points based on their finishing times.

 Athletes must ride an unfamiliar horse over a show jumping course without incurring penalties and within the allotted time.
-In the standalone sport of Equestrian, riders and horses train together for years; in Modern Pentathlon, competitors are paired with their horses in a draw just before the start.
-This challenge is unique in the world of sport and is one of the aspects that gives Modern Pentathlon its special character.
+In the standalone sport of equestrian, riders and horses train together for years; in modern pentathlon, competitors are paired with their horses in a draw just 20 minutes before they compete.
+This challenge is unique in the world of sport and is one of the aspects that gives modern pentathlon its special character.

-Competitors are ranked according to their score from the first three elements with the leader going first.
+Competitors are ranked according to their score from the first three disciplines with the leader going first.
 One point equals a one-second advantage.
-In this final combined event, athletes must alternate between shooting five targets from a distance of 10 metres within 50 seconds using a laser pistol, and running four 800m laps.
-The challenge is to run at top speed then catch your breath to shoot calmly and carefully.
-These transitions between rapid motion and complete stillness make for some of the sport's most compelling moments and often the medals are decided in a sprint to the line in the final metres.
+In this final combined event, athletes must complete four circuits of shooting five targets from a distance of 10 metres within 50 seconds using a laser pistol, and running 800m.
+The challenge is to maintain a good speed then catch your breath to shoot calmly and carefully.
+These transitions between rapid motion and complete focus make for some of the sport's most compelling moments and often the medals are decided in a sprint to the line in the final metres.